Garden Spells: Plot

 On the Fourth of July, Claire sets up a booth on the green and gives away honeysuckle wine.
 Tyler catches her alone, and they kiss before Claire breaks free and drives home in a panic.

 Later Claire takes Tyler several casseroles which are intended to make him uninterested in her, but they don't work on him.
 Instead, he gets more attracted to her, even though an old girlfriend comes to stay with him for several days.
 Despite herself, Claire finds herself drawn to Tyler, and they make love in her garden.

 Sydney and Henry go on a date to the town reservoir, and take Claire and Bay along.
 At the last minute, they invite Tyler along as well.
 They all have an enjoyable time, but the town gossips, namely Ariel Clark and her friends, tell everyone about it and say Claire is acting like a teenager, even though she's thirty-six.

 Claire and Sydney decide to throw a party and invite Evanelle, Henry and Tyler.
 Evanelle arrives early and reveals to Claire and Sydney that their mother ate an apple from their tree many years earlier, and most likely saw the car accident in which she was to die.
 Evanelle believes that this explains their mother's wild behavior.

 Henry and Tyler arrive, and they are settling down to eat dinner when Bay's father David arrives, carrying a gun.
-He shoots Henry in the hand and goes after Sydney.
+He shoots Henry in the shoulder and goes after Sydney.
 Bay runs behind the apple tree and an apple flies out at David's feet.
 He bites into it and evidently sees something horrible, probably his own death.
 He runs off, to the relief of everyone but Tyler, who doesn't know about the legendary power of the apple tree.

 When Claire explains to Tyler what must have happened, he tells her that he ate an apple and didn't run off screaming into the night.
 All he saw was Claire in her garden.

 The book ends with Bay lying beneath the apple tree, recreating a dream she had about being in the garden.